Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 ### Security

-Security design principles describe a securely architected system hosted on cloud or on-premises datacenters (or a combination of both).
-Applying these principles dramatically increases the likelihood your architecture assures confidentiality, integrity, and availability.
-These principles are used by the Relecloud team to improve security.
+Security is one of the most important aspects of any architecture.
+It provides the following assurances against deliberate attacks and abuse of your valuable data and systems:

+* Confidentiality
+* Integrity
+* Availability

+These followingprinciples are used by the Relecloud team to secure this web app.

 #### Use Managed identity

-Making the most of the Azure platform means leveraging services and features that solve business problems.
+Making the most of the Azure platform means leveraging multiple services and features.
 To do this, you will need to create secure connections between isolated resources.
 Connection strings are the most common example of creating secure connections.

-For on-prem apps there were two popular options for connection strings from a web app to a SQL server.
+For on-prem apps there were two popular options for connection strings.
 Your connection string could specify a SQL user and password in the configuration file, or you could hide the password from the configuration file with the *Trusted connection* and *Integrated security* features.

-These features enabled an app to connect to a SQL database with an Active Directory account that we described as a service account because the service was the only one that should ever use the password.
+These features enabled an app to connect to a SQL database with an Active Directory account that was often referred to as a service account because the service was the only one that should ever be able to login with the password.

 In Azure we recommend using managed identity as a similar concept.
 Azure resources that support managed identity also